SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

 Stop orders, stop-limit orders, AutoInvest and Pie orders are only available after the IPO has started trading.

-For your CFD account, the following pre-listing order options apply:
+For your CFD account, Market orders are generally only available once the instrument is actively trading.
+Until then, the following order options apply:

 - Buy Limit order: You set the maximum price you're willing to pay.
 The order opens a long position if the market price falls to or below your limit.